-/STRING is used to remove or add characters relative to the "left" end of the character string.
-Positive values of n will exclude characters from the string while negative values of n will include characters to the left of the string. /STRING is a natural factor of WORD and commonly available.
+/STRING is used to remove or add characters relative to the "left" end of current position in the character string.
+Positive values of n will exclude characters from the string while negative values of n will include characters to the left of the string. /STRING is a natural factor of WORD and eommonly available.